CP3010 - Critical & Contextual Studies: Foundation (2020/21)

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2020/21||

-The module provides an introduction to a range of cultural and contextual practices and is diagnostic, helping students identify those areas of degree level study most appropriate to their needs, aspirations and abilities.
-It is intended to prepare students for critical and theoretical work in high education.
+The Critical and Contextual Studies module introduces a range of cultural and contextual practices and is diagnostic in helping students to identify areas of reading, writing, information gathering and research in relation to their abilities, needs and aspirations.
+The intention is to prepare students for critical and theoretical work in Higher Education.

-The module is focused on asking questions, specifically questions that bear on architecture, art, design and media in the broad sense.
-The experience of the module is framed as a whole through the final assessment item.
-This is a Journal called ‘Critical Questions’.
-The contents include answers to questions that range from practical or theoretical ‘how to’ or ‘what is’ exercises, to simple ‘what do you think’ form of analysis or reflection, to complex structured responses in the form of an essay.
+The contents include answers to questions that range from practical or theoretical ‘how to’ or ‘what is’ exercises; to simple ‘what do you think?’ form of analysis or reflection; to complex structured responses in the form of the essay.

 The module is constructed around three core blocks of intensive study.
 Each block has a thematic structure to allow the exploration of different topics and approaches, for example: ‘Contexts’, ‘Connections’, ‘Themes in creative practice’.
 The first assessment includes the Learning Reflection element.

-The module aims to motivate and aid the student in their desire to find out about and engage in the practice and culture of architecture, art, design, media and music technology.
+The module aims to motivate and aid the student to find out about and engage in the practice and culture of architecture, art, design and media.
 The module should help inform the student about their future direction of study as well as providing useful insights into their potential and abilities.
 Students learn how to ask and begin to answer questions about the discipline they are interested in and its broader context.
-They should acquire a portfolio of methodological, critical and writing and communication skills that will enable them to progress and know how to apply themselves to the various forms of study and assessment ahead following progression to the next level in Higher Education.
+They should acquire a portfolio of methodological and critical writing and communication skills that enable them and know how to apply themselves to the various forms of study and assessment ahead following progression to the next level in Higher Education.

 The syllabus is structured around three themes, for example: